gagnau/reactreduxnoob/README.md

 2. run ```yarn start``` to start the server
 3. run ```yarn all``` to build and watch the js source code
 4. run ```yarn less``` to build and watch the less source code
+5. Go to http://localhost:2000 to run the application

 - yarn is used as dependency manager
 - browserify is used to bundle the app